Getopt: For programmers

-itself returns an integer that is either an option character or -1 for end-of-options.
+getopt itself returns an int that is either an option char or -1 for end-of-options.
 The idiom is to use a while-loop to go through options, and to use a switch-case statement to pick and act on options.
 See the example section of this article.

 To communicate extra information back to the program, a few global extern variables are referenced by the program to fetch information from getopt: